 where $f: \mathbb{R}^n \to \mathbb{R}$ is continuously differentiable and its gradient is available.
 We are interested in elaborating an algorithm for solving large-scale cases for which the Hessian of f is either not available or requires a large amount of storage and computational costs.
-Plenty of conjugate gradient methods are known, and an excellent survey of these methods, with a special attention on their global convergence, is given by Hager and Zhang [24].
-Different conjugate gradient algorithms correspond to different choices for the scalar parameter β_k [8,16,21,36,37].
-Line search in the conjugate gradient algorithms often is based on the standard Wolfe conditions.
-A numerical comparison of conjugate gradient algorithms with Wolfe line search, for different formulae of parameter β_k computation, including the Dolan and Moré performance profile, is given in [8].

-The paper presents a conjugate gradient algorithm based on a combination of the scaled memoryless BFGS method and the preconditioning technique [3-6].
-For general nonlinear functions a good preconditioner is any matrix that approximates $\nabla^2 f(x^)^{-1}$, where x^ is a local solution of (1.1).
+The paper presents a conjugate gradient algorithm based on a combination of the scaled memoryless BFGS method and the preconditioning technique [3,4].
+For general nonlinear functions a good preconditioner is any matrix that approximates $\nabla^2 f(x^)^{-1}$, where x^ is the solution of (1.1).
 In this algorithm the preconditioner is a scaled memoryless BFGS matrix which is reset when the Powell restart criterion holds.
-The scaling factor in the preconditioner is selected as spectral gradient [38].
+The scaling factor in the preconditioner is selected as spectral gradient [33].

-The algorithm uses the conjugate gradient direction where the famous parameter β_k is obtained by equating the conjugate gradient direction with the direction corresponding to the Newton method.
-Thus, we get a general formula for the direction computation, which could be particularized to include the Polak-Ribiére [32] and Polyak [33] and the Fletcher and Reeves [20] conjugate gradient algorithms, the spectral conjugate gradient (SCG) by Birgin and Martínez [11] or the algorithm of Dai and Liao [14], for t = 1.
-This direction is then modified in a canonical manner as it was considered earlier by Oren and Luenberger [29], Oren and Spedicato [30], Perry [31] and Shanno [39-41], by means of a scaled, memoryless BFGS preconditioner placed into the Beale-Powell restart technology.
-This is the reason we call this a scaled memoryless BFGS preconditioned conjugate gradient algorithm.
-The scaling factor is computed in a spectral manner based on the inverse Rayleigh quotient, as suggested by Raydan [38].
-The method could be considered as an extension of the spectral conjugate gradient (SCG) by Birgin and Martínez [11] or of a variant of the conjugate gradient algorithm by Dai and Liao [14] (for t = 1) suggested to overcome the lack of positive definiteness of the matrix defining their search direction.
+The algorithm uses the conjugate gradient direction where the famous parameter β_k is obtained by equating the conjugate gradient direction with the direction corresponding to the Newton method [5,6].
+Thus, we get a general formula for the direction computation, which could be particularized to include the Polak-Ribiére [29] and Polyak [30] and the

+Fletcher and Reeves [18] conjugate gradient algorithms, the spectral conjugate gradient (SCG) by Birgin and Martínez [11] or the algorithm of Dai and Liao [13], for t = 1.
+This direction is then modified in a canonical manner as it was considered earlier by Oren and Luenberger [26], Oren and Spedicato [27], Perry [28] and Shanno [34, 35], by means of a scaled, memoryless BFGS preconditioner placed into the Beale-Powell restart technology.
+The scaling factor is computed in a spectral manner based on the inverse Rayleigh quotient, as suggested by Raydan [33].
+The method could be considered as an extension of the spectral conjugate gradient (SCG) by Birgin and Martínez [11] or of a variant of the conjugate gradient algorithm by Dai and Liao [13] (for t = 1) suggested to overcome the lack of positive definiteness of the matrix defining their search direction.

-In [28] Jorge Nocedal articulated a number of open problems in conjugate gradient algorithms.
+In [25] Jorge Nocedal articulated a number of open problems in conjugate gradient algorithms.
 One of them focuses on the step length.
 Intensive numerical experiments with conjugate gradient algorithms proved that the step length may differ from 1 up to two orders of magnitude, being larger or smaller than 1, depending on how the problem is scaled.
 Moreover, the sizes of the step length tend to vary in a totally unpredictable way.
 This is in sharp contrast with the Newton and quasi-Newton methods, as well as with the limited memory quasi-Newton methods, which usually admit the unit step length for most of the iterations and require only very few function evaluations for step length determination.
 Therefore, in this paper we take the advantage of this behavior of the step lengths in conjugate gradient algorithms and present an acceleration scheme, which modify the step length in such a manner to improve the reduction in functions values.